THIS IS AN ADVISORY FOR SMALL AND MID-SIZED PRODUCT COMPANIES

 Roadmaps get hijacked by edge cases.

-A product company sets clear integration boundaries and scales via platforms.
+A product company sets clear integration boundaries and scales through platforms.

 When native integrations do make sense

-One or two dominant tools in your ICP.
-Example: HubSpot or Salesforce.
+Build a native integration for one or two dominant tools in your ICP, such as HubSpot or Salesforce.

-Mission critical paths.
-Billing, auth, data sync at high volume.
+Build one for mission critical paths, which cover billing, auth, and data sync at high volume.

 Small and mid-sized companies: Strong yes.